frozenproof/nckh2_real_2.0/README.md

 ##The general flow of the data

-The client machines (Customers) first send the requests along with data (encrypted), the server side will receive the request , parse it and paste it into temporary folder on the server.
-The data is then minted into the NFTs through smart contract, we extract the mint fee and gas fee from the client utxos and keep it in our wallet .
+1st: The client machines (Customers) first send the requests along with data (encrypted), the server side will receive the request , parse it and paste it into temporary folder on the server.
+The data includes: Wallet address , files , extra files information in a form .

-The remaining UTXOs are passed over to a new UTXOs, and sent back into the client wallet address along with the minted NFT.
-After minting , the original digital assets on the server will be deleted permanently to protect privacy of the customers.
+2nd: The data is then minted into the NFTs , we create an app wallet with Koios Provider ,extract the mint fee and gas fee from the client utxos and keep it in our wallet .
+The remaining UTXOs are passed over to the new wallet, and sent back into the client wallet address along with the minted NFT.

+5th: After minting , the original digital assets on the server will be deleted permanently to protect privacy of the customers.

 ##How to run the project